Nizar Hamdoon

-Nizar Hamdoon (1944 - July 4, 2003) was Iraq's ambassador to United States from 1984 to 1988 and the United Nations from 1992 to 1998.
-He was also the deputy Foreign Minister from 1988 to 1992 and under secretary of the Foreign Ministry from 1999 to his retirement in 2001.
+Nizar Hamdoon (May 18, 1944 – July 4, 2003) was Iraq's ambassador to the United States from 1984 to 1988 and to the United Nations from 1992 to 1998.
+He was also the deputy Foreign Minister from 1988 to 1992 and undersecretary of the Foreign Ministry from 1999 to his retirement in 2001.

+Early life and education

 A Muslim Arab from Mosul, Hamdoon finished his high school studies in Baghdad College then graduated from Baghdad University with a degree in architecture.

+Career

 He gained attention in the West in 1998 during the Iraq disarmament crisis and the UNSCOM weapons inspections.
+In a memo he wrote a few months before retiring, he argued that Iraq should be a monarchy and have a constitution written by Iraqis.

+Death

+Hamdoon died on 4 July 2003 in New York City from pneumonia and non-Hodgkin lymphoma.
+He was buried in Baghdad ten days later.